-It is no coincidence that simple sheaves capture the augmentations.
-The augmentation has a functorial nature itself.
+It is no coincidence that simple sheaves are connected to augmentations.
+Augmentation have a functorial nature.
 Though defined algebraically, augmentations sometimes have geometric counterparts being exact Lagrangian fillings, with heuristics from the symplectic field theory \cite{El, EGH}.
-It is proven that an exact Lagrangian cobordism between two Legendrian knots induces a morphism of the associated dgas \cite{EHK}, which could further induce a morphism between the associated augmentations.
+It is proven that an exact Lagrangian cobordism between two Legendrian knots induces a morphism of the associated dgas \cite{EHK}, which further induces a map between the sets of augmentations, via pullback.

-Even better, the set of augmentations admits the structure of an $A_\infty$-category, which is in some sense a perturbed dg category with higher products.
+Even better, the set of augmentations admits the structure of an $A_\infty$-category, which is in some sense a perturbed dg category with higher morphisms.
 We have to remind the reader that there can be more than one of such categorical structures \cite{NRSSZ, BC}.
-In a Fukaya-categorial point of view, augmentations arising from exact Lagrangian fillings can be regarded as objects in the infinitesimal Fukaya category, and their hom spaces inherit the $A_\infty$-structure from the Fukaya category, which depends on a choice of the perturbation data \cite{NRSSZ}.
+In a Fukaya-categorial point of view, augmentations arising from exact Lagrangian fillings can be regarded as objects in the infinitesimal Fukaya category, and their hom spaces inherit the $A_\infty$-structure from the Fukaya category, which depend on a choice of the perturbation data \cite{NRSSZ}.

 The Nadler-Zaslow correspondence models the Lagrangian branes in the Fukaya category by microlocal sheaves \cite{Na, NZ}.
-In the case of the Lagrangian knots in the Euclidean threefold with the standard contact structure, it was first conjectured in \cite{STZ}, and later proven in \cite{NRSSZ}, that the counterparts of the augmentations are the microlocal sheaves, which are in addition, simple.
-Heuristically, the augmentations are rank one representations of the Legendrian dga, which correspond to simple sheaves in the sheaf world.
-Yet in the other cases, such statements have not been established.
+In the case of Legendrian knots in the Euclidean threefold with the standard contact structure, it was first conjectured in \cite{STZ}, and later proven in \cite{NRSSZ}, that the counterparts of the augmentations are microlocally simple sheaves.
+Heuristically, augmentations are rank one representations of the Legendrian dga, which correspond to simple sheaves in the sheaf world.
+Yet in higher dimensions, such statements have not been established.

 Hopefully we have explained why the sheaf theory is a tool to study knots.
 In fact, it is a powerful tool.
-It is proven by Shende \cite{Sh2}, using sheaf theory, and Ekholm-Ng-Shende \cite{EkNgSh}, using Floer homology, that the knot conormals give complete knot invariants.
-In this paper, we restrict our attention to the simple sheaves and their connections to other knot invariants -- augmentations and KCH representations.
+It is proven by Shende \cite{Sh2}, using sheaf theory, and Ekholm-Ng-Shende \cite{EkNgSh}, using Floer homology, that knot conormals give complete knot invariants.
+In this paper, we restrict our attention to simple sheaves and their connections to other knot invariants -- augmentations and KCH representations.
 As a consequence of the theorem, we exhibit at the level of objects the correspondence between augmentations and sheaves.